 - Breakfast is served at 8:30am.
 Morning snack is available to early children when requested.

-- This institution is an equal opportunity provider and employer.
+- This institution is an equal opportunity provider.

 Meals and Snacks

 Our menu is a major component of the curriculum here at Fruit & Flower.
 We strive to introduce different cultures, eating styles, cuisines, ingredients, and flavors in a way that is fun and memorable.
 We believe good wholesome food, made right in our kitchen with abundant fresh fruits and vegetables, is essential to each child’s development.
 Whenever possible, we buy locally and maintain a group of suppliers and farms that work closely with us to ensure our meals provide optimal nutritional density and a low carbon footprint.
 We serve local organic milk (whole and nonfat) and do not serve or use nut products in any of our meals.
 We use all natural meat (no steroids or hormones) and provide abundant amounts of fresh fruits, vegetables and whole grains, with an emphasis on providing organic produce as much as possible.
 More than 90 percent of our meals and snacks are prepared from scratch in-house.

 Fruit & Flower has eliminated all artificial coloring, chemical flavor enhancers and uses minimal amounts of natural sweeteners and kosher salt.

 With so many varying appetites, likes and dislikes, it is sometimes challenging to choose menus.
 We do not expect children to like or desire every item offered to them.
 However, we do encourage children to taste what is offered since studies show most young children need frequent exposure before becoming accustomed to new foods, especially vegetables.
 Preschool and kindergarten children are served meals family style allowing them the opportunity to develop self-help skills.